jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

   (b) according to a scale of charges.
 (3) Subsection (1) does not apply to Auckland Council.
 (4) In subsection (3), Auckland Council means the local authority established by section 6(1) of the Local Government (Auckland Council) Act 2009.

+### 19AA Targeted rate for wastewater
+(1) A local authority may set a targeted rate in accordance with its funding impact statement for the wastewater services provided by the local authority.
+(2) A targeted rate under subsection (1) may be calculated as a fixed charge per unit of wastewater.
+(3) In this section, wastewater services has the meaning given in section 4 of the Local Government (Water Services) Act 2025.

 ### 19A Rates not to overlap with targeted rates under Urban Development Act 2020
 (1) This section applies if an Order in Council under section 186 of the Urban Development Act 2020 authorises Kāinga Ora–Homes and Communities (Kāinga Ora) to set targeted rates under that Act for a project area within a local authority’s district.